 Most of the projects were small, though, and I realised that to play in the big league, I needed a few years of experience from Norway or another European country.
 My focus was still on building my experience in an industry that could get me back to Africa in the future, so I went into telecoms.

 At first, I was doing B2B commission sales, selling mobile telephony solutions to Norwegian companies.
 After a few months, I landed an international sales job in an innovative tech startup called IPDrum, a pre-smartphone Skype-to-phone bridge solution which had gained some notable press coverage at the time.
-The product was quirky, but the only one at the time offering a solution in high demand: The possibility to make cheap, international mobile calls!
+The product was the first and only one at the time offering a solution in high demand: The possibility to make cheap, international mobile calls!
 I spent one year successfully building their distribution channels based on presentations and prototypes.
-Unfortunately, perennial product issues made it an ever more uphill task.
-I always promised my former boss never to say that, but 14 years later, with the company no longer around, I assume that must be ok now!

 So exactly one year after joining IPDrum, I started in Vyke Communications, in charge of all their African markets.